Here are fourteen persuasive writing techniques that will trigger a response from your visitors.

-Rug perfection doesn’t flaunt its unique value proposition, such as its fantastic shipping and return policy.
+Rug perfection doesn’t flaunt its amazing story or its fantastic shipping and return policy.

 Your USP doesn’t have to be complex.
 Persuasive writers are able to summarize your place in the market in just a few words.
 This is true of Kissmetrics.

-Kissmetrics clearly defines their unique position in the market by referencing a competitor.
+Kissmetrics clearly defines their unique position in the market by referencing Google Analytics.

 If calling out your competitor like Kissmetrics seems a little too aggressive for you, you can simply flaunt your unique value without mentioning any rival’s name.
 See how GoDaddy displays their unique 1-month free trial on their homepage:

 The free trial is unique to the hosting industry.

 There’s virtually no other web host provider that allows a month free trial.
 So that’s a USP for GoDaddy.

 Start Using These Persuasive Writing Techniques

 People are getting smarter year-by-year.
 Each time we want to shop for anything online, we mostly prefer to check out a number of options and choose who we’d like to do business with.